Planning scenario

 Takeaway

-The two examples above show how the allocation of BR assets on death can reduce IHT exposure by 40% on first death, and 20% overall.
+The examples above show how the allocation of BR assets on death could reduce IHT exposure by 40% on first death.

 Careful planning can therefore be beneficial from a tax perspective with regard to both the timing of the initial investment and retention of such assets.